merkouris148/adaptation-procedure-misinformation-games/readme.md

 def _adaptation_substep(self, node_id, parent, tuple_pos_vec, changed_from_parent, pred_pos_vec):
 ```

-This is perhaps *the most important* method of the `AdaptationProccedure` class.
+This is perhaps *the most important* method of the `AdaptationProcedure` class.
 Takes five arguments.
 The first `node_id` is the id of the *child* node.
 The `parent` is the parent `AdaptationNode`.
 The third argument `tuple_pos_vec` is the *position vector* that will be updated from the parent to receive the child node.
 The fourth argument, `changed_from_parent` is quite self-explanatory; it denotes a boolean function that is `True` if and only if the resulting misinformation game has changed from its parent.
 The last argument, `pred_pos_vec` is the CLINGO-predicate of the position vector `tuple_pos_vec`.

 We have three cases: